 Where we ate:

-Each restaurant listed below (including Braulio, our chef during the trek) were very accommodating and knowledgeable in preparing gluten free food which I was so grateful for!
+Each restaurant listed below (including Braulio, our chef during the trek) was very accommodating and knowledgeable in preparing gluten-free food which I was so grateful for!

 Morena Peruvian Kitchen (Cusco, Peru): Be sure to try the Ceviche a lo Macho, Pancetta de Cerdo, and the Andean Trout.